Fill in the blank: The Great Compromise decided how the ___________ branch would work.

 Larger states (more people) wanted proportional representation b/c felt that if state had more people, should have more power in Congress

-can strike down unconstitutional laws
+can strike down laws for being unconstitutional

-explain the 3/5 compromise
+Explain the 3/5 compromise

 The 3/5 Compromise = one enslaved person would count as ⅗ of a free person in counting a state’s population.
 For example, 500 slaves would count as 300 people in the population count.